 Can I bring someone with me when I come for my Laser Eye Surgery?

-Before the procedure, your companion will be asked to wait in the seating area as access to the operating room is restricted for medically trained staff or personnel.
-This is simply to ensure the clinic upholds operating standards and all the equipment remains sterile.
+During the procedure, your companion will be asked to wait in the seating area.
+This is because the operating room is restricted to medically-trained staff or personnel.
+This is to ensure the clinic upholds operating standards and that equipment remains sterile.
 But don’t worry, they will be there when you get out of the operating room!

 Furthermore, it can also be helpful to have an extra pair of hands (and eyes!) on hand following the procedure.

 In the hours following Laser Eye Surgery, it is recommended that you rest your eyes.
 This will mean that you will not be able to drive yourself home.
 Taking public transport after your procedure is also not recommended as this can be tiring and disorientating (especially the London Underground!).

 You may also find it helpful to bring someone along to your aftercare appointments.
 While you will no longer need another pair of eyes to help you get around, your companion will be able to ask any questions of their own to make sure everything is perfectly in place for you to enjoy your new life of improved vision.